Paige Regardsoe is a Solicitor in our Dispute Resolution department and is based at our Lace Market office.

 Paige assists with a range of litigation disputes across several practice areas including wills and probate, property, commercial contracts, professional negligence and debt recovery.
-She also deals with the general enquiries that the firm receives.
+She also deals with the new business enquiries and managing client relationships.

-In addition Paige is involved in the firm’s free legal advice clinics with Cotgrave Advice Centre which she attends with Partner Rebecca Emeleus, particularly enjoying the outreach these clinics provide within the local community.
+In addition to her litigation duties, Paige is involved in the firm’s free legal advice clinics with Cotgrave Advice Centre which she attends with Partner Rebecca Emeleus, particularly enjoying the outreach these clinics provide within the local community.

 Paige also enjoys participating in the firm’s business development activities as well as attending networking and marketing events.
-She is a part of the firm’s Staff Council and Social Committee and will also be leading the Trainee Committee which will begin in September 2019 with our new recruits.
+She is a part of the firm’s Staff Council and Social Committee and has also lead the Trainee Committee since September 2019.

 “Paige was very pleasant and reassuring.
 She advised us on how to move forward with our claim and kept us up to date with any progress.
 Paige fought for our claim and achieved the best possible outcome.
 I would definitely recommend Rothera Sharp because without Paige our money wouldn’t have been returned to us, and for that we are eternally grateful.
 Many Thanks, ”Jayne & Neal Stephenson

 The government has announced that COVID-19 vaccinations are to become mandatory for care home staff.
 Staff are to be allowed a grace period in which to have the vaccine or face being redeployed away from frontline care or losing their job.

 Seeking to put an end to the ‘blame game’, the long awaited ‘no fault’ divorce legislation was given Royal assent and became an Act of Parliament on 25th June 2020.
 Despite this it is not expected to be implemented until 6th April 2022.